 As I am updating all the furnishings in the room, this handy plain stool has long been overlooked and was way overdue for some love.
 A stool makeover was in order.
 I finally painted it pink and added a perky preppy ribbon around it to give it a new bright and cheery life.
 It has a very rough finish and after painting it, I realized it was not going to look perfect, so I opted to age it to make it purposely look flawed and aged.
 Old school meets new school.

 I gathered and mixed all the leftover pink paint that I had on hand from other projects until I filled up a measuring cup.
-I then added 2 T non-sanded grout along with some water to make myself some DIYchalk paint.
+I then added 2 Tablespoons non-sanded grout along with some water to make myself some DIYchalk paint.

 DIY Chalk Paint Recipe:2 T Non-Sanded Grout 1 Cup Paint A little bit of water to thin the mixture if needed Double or triple the recipe as needed.
 Use a paint stick to mix it well – add a few drops of water at a time to help mix the paint and grout to a smooth consistency.
 Do not make too thin.
 The mixture will look a bit grainy.

 This is the color it produced.
 Works perfectly for the color scheme I am using.
 I added a layer of paste wax over it and buffed it to a shine that brings the color to life and will help protect the painted finish.

 - Ribbon – a bit narrower than side edge of stool seat and long enough to go around the circumference, plus 1-inch extra.